pajtai/grunt-useref/README.md

         // specify which files contain the build blocks
         html: 'output/**/*.html',
         // explicitly specify the temp directory you are working in
+        // this is the the base of your links ( "/" )
         temp: 'output'
     }
 ```